Oswaldketonou/walmart_sales_project/README.md

 - CPI decreases improve sales, especially in lower‑income regions
 - Temperature increases have a moderate but consistent effect

+## 🧭 Final Business Recommendations

+### 1. Strengthen Inventory and Staffing Around Seasonal Peaks
+Sales rise steadily from late Q1 through mid‑summer and surge again in December.
+Increasing inventory buffers, optimizing replenishment cycles, and adjusting staffing levels during these periods will reduce stockouts and improve customer experience.

+### 2. Prioritize High‑Revenue Departments in Forecasting and Operations
+A small number of departments generate most of Walmart’s revenue.
+These categories should receive more granular forecasting, targeted promotions, and tighter inventory controls to maximize ROI and reduce lost sales opportunities.

+### 3. Expand Holiday‑Focused Promotions and Preparedness
+Holiday weeks consistently produce the strongest sales spikes.
+Walmart should intensify promotional activity, expand holiday‑specific assortments, and position inventory earlier to fully capture these high‑margin periods.

+### 4. Deploy Markdown Strategies More Strategically
+Markdown weeks show higher average sales, especially in price‑sensitive categories.
+Walmart should time markdowns around seasonal transitions and inventory clearance windows to stimulate demand without unnecessary margin loss.

+### 5. Adjust Pricing and Promotions Based on Economic Conditions
+Fuel prices, CPI, and unemployment show meaningful correlations with sales.
+Walmart should incorporate these indicators into pricing and promotional strategies to maintain customer traffic during periods of economic pressure.

+### 6. Improve Forecast Accuracy for Extreme Demand Weeks
+The model underpredicts holiday spikes and overpredicts low‑demand weeks.
+Enhancing features related to holidays, markdown intensity, and store‑level effects will improve accuracy where it matters most for operations.

+### 7. Use Scenario Simulations for Strategic Planning
+Scenario testing (fuel +10%, CPI –10%, temperature shifts, holiday promotions, combined shocks) shows how external conditions impact sales.
+Walmart can use these simulations to plan for economic shifts, optimize pricing, and prepare for market disruptions.

 ---

 ## 🚀 How to Run the Project